Digital Tools to Improve Access to Care for Rural Populations

 Children's Wisconsin Epic MyChart app images

-When your kid is sick, you need a quick and easy way to get information about what to do.
-Should you go to the ER?
-Or is a virtual visit appropriate?
-Is urgent care the best option, or an office visit with your pediatrician?
+When your child is unwell, you need quick and easy information: Should you head to the ER, opt for a virtual visit, consider urgent care, or schedule an office visit with your pediatrician?

-Children’s Wisconsin recognized the need for an accessible solution that provides information and guidance to families during these moments of uncertainty.
-The goal was not just to meet these informational needs, but to also seamlessly integrate with Epic MyChart, a technology already familiar to and frequently used by families.
+Children’s Wisconsin identified the need for an accessible solution, aiming not only to address informational needs but also to seamlessly integrate with Epic MyChart—a technology familiar to families.

-Collaborating with Modea, Children’s Wisconsin embarked on the journey to create a mobile app that would serve as a go-to resource for parents seeking advice on their child’s health.
-The resulting app not only retains the user-friendly features of Epic MyChart that families are accustomed to but also introduces an array of additional functionalities to enhance the overall user experience.
+In collaboration with Modea, Children’s Wisconsin developed a mobile app serving as a go-to resource for parents seeking advice on their child’s health.
+The app retains the user-friendly features of Epic MyChart while introducing additional functionalities for an enhanced user experience.

-Now, parents can navigate through a wealth of information effortlessly, gaining insights into whether a trip to the emergency room, a virtual visit, an urgent care facility, or a traditional office visit with their pediatrician is the most suitable option for their child’s specific situation.
-This innovative app not only provides peace of mind but also empowers families with the knowledge and tools to make informed healthcare decisions for their little ones.
+Now, parents can effortlessly navigate a wealth of information, gaining insights into the most suitable option for their child’s situation—be it the emergency room, a virtual visit, urgent care, or a traditional office visit.
+This innovative app provides peace of mind and empowers families with knowledge and tools for informed healthcare decisions.

-Modea and Children’s Wisconsin created the app not just as a tool for urgent health-related decisions, but as a holistic companion throughout the parenting journey.
-By combining practical features with a user-friendly interface, the app becomes an invaluable resource, reinforcing the health system’s commitment to providing comprehensive and compassionate care to the families it serves.
+Modea and Children’s Wisconsin crafted the app as a holistic companion throughout the parenting journey, combining practical features with a user-friendly interface.
+It serves as an invaluable resource, reinforcing the health system’s commitment to providing comprehensive and compassionate care to the families it serves.

-Modea and Children’s Wisconsin are proud to offer a solution that goes beyond the ordinary, catering to the unique needs of families during challenging times.
+Modea and Children’s Wisconsin take pride in offering a solution that goes beyond the ordinary, catering to the unique needs of families during challenging times.

 Read the full article via eHealthcare Strategy & Trends.